 How do students know what classes need to be taken?
 The audit will outline the courses needed to meet degree, major, minor, and/or emphasis requirements within each specific block.
 This information can be used to discuss the plan with an academic advisor.

 If a student changed their advisor and/or major, why is the previous advisor/major showing instead of the new one?
-Please check with the Records office for further review.
+Please check with the Registrar's office for further review.